rootkill-g/linux_kernel_device_drivers/README.md

 > Kernel but only few are to be such as CPU driver, Memory Controller and a few
 > others which are atomically necessary for successful completion of bootprocess

+> **IMPORTANT**
-For the purpose of it, we'll need some tools on our system, I hope you're using Fedora Linux too, so run the following command on your terminal :
+> For the purpose of it, we'll need some tools on our system, I hope you're using
+> Fedora Linux too, so run the following command on your terminal :

 ```bash
 sudo dnf install kernel-devel gcc make